+The Commission finances 100% of the capacity (including the procurement, maintenance and the delivery costs), which is hosted by several Member States and is constantly replenished.
 Germany and Romania were the first Member States to host the rescEU reserve, followed by Denmark, Greece, Hungary and Sweden in September.
-In January 2021, Belgium, the Netherlands and Slovenia became new host countries for rescEU medical supplies, while a second medical supply will be hosted by Germany.
+In January 2021, Belgium, the Netherlands and Slovenia became new host countries for rescEU medical supplies, with a second medical supply reserve hosted by Germany.

-The rescEU stockpile supplies now include
+The rescEU stockpile supplies include:

-- over 65 million medical masks and 15 million FFP2 and FFP3 masks
+- over 65 million medical masks and 15 million FFP2 and FFP3 masks;

-- over 280 million pairs of medical gloves
+- over 280 million pairs of medical gloves;

-- almost 20 million medical gowns and aprons
+- almost 20 million medical gowns and aprons;

-- several thousand oxygen concentrators and ventilators
+- several thousand oxygen concentrators and ventilators.

 The hosting States are responsible for procuring the equipment with the support of the Commission.
 The Emergency Response Coordination Centre manages the distribution of the equipment to ensure it goes where it is most needed.